Beliavsky/Fortran-code-on-GitHub/README.md

 [Mariadb_connector_fortran](https://github.com/v-h-giang/Mariadb_connector_fortran): wrapper library for MariaDB-connector/C, by Vu Hoang Giang.
 It can be used to connect to MariaDB, MySQL, and Oracle databases.

+[Open Database Connectivity (odbc.f)](https://github.com/davidpfister/odbc.f): interface designed to enable seamless interaction between Fortran applications and relational databases through the Open Database Connectivity (ODBC) standard, by by David Pfister.
+It provides modules and procedures that allow developers to connect to ODBC-compliant databases, execute SQL queries, and manage data.

 [SQLite for Fortran (sqliteff)](https://github.com/everythingfunctional/sqliteff): thin wrapper around the SQLite library, by Brad Richardson.
 The sqliteff_* functions are effectively identical to the sqlite3_* functions that would be called from C, but with Fortran intrinsics and types.

 ## Dates and Times